Your guide to Create a Stunning Funeral Order of Service

 This may be a local vicar or priest or perhaps a celebrant or lay preacher; it may be a family friend or yourself.
-There is no law in the UK which prevents anyone from taking a funeral service.
+There is no law in the UK that prevents anyone from taking a funeral service.

-However, by talking to the person taking your service and involving them in your preparations as early as possible will ensure that there are no outstanding omissions.
+However, talking to the person taking your service and involving them in your preparations as early as possible will ensure that there are no outstanding omissions.

 What photographs should you choose?